kvsrohit/sparkify/README.md

 - mini_sparkify_event_data.json ==> Sparkify user event log in json format

 ## Reflections
 - Several features like average session duration, songs listened per session have been averaged out for entire period.
 Splitting it 'week on week' could reveal interesting trends, as a shrinking session duration over the period may be a better indicator of users prone to churn.
 This may also improve accuracy of model.

 - Additional information about user profile like user's age group, interests if made available, could have been very useful.

 - We can derive the song genre based on title and external lookup.
 If users liking a particular genre are churning more, this could indicate issues with out recommendation engine.

+Further details of analysis and steps followed can be found on my [medium blog post](https://medium.com/@khode.rohit/predicting-user-churn-54ee1ae780b0)

 ## References
 1. https://spark.apache.org/docs/latest/api/python/